opus-research/jgit/Documentation/technical/reftable.md

-The index may be organized into a multi-level index, where the 1st level index block points to additional ref index blocks (2nd level), which may in turn point to either index blocks (3rd level) or ref blocks (leaf level).
+The index may be organized into a multi-level index, where the 1st level index block points to additional ref index blocks (2nd level), which may in turn point to either additional index blocks (e.g. 3rd level) or ref blocks (leaf level).
 Disk reads required to access a ref go up with higher index levels.
-To acheive constant O(1) disk seeks for lookups the index must be a single level, which is permitted to exceed the file's configured `block_size`.
+Multi-level indexes may be required to ensure no single index block exceeds the file format's max block size of `16777215` bytes (15.99 MiB).
+To acheive constant O(1) disk seeks for lookups the index must be a single level, which is permitted to exceed the file's configured `block_size`, but not the format's max block size of 15.99 MiB.

 If present, the ref index block(s) appears after the last ref block.
 The prior ref block should be padded to ensure the ref index starts on a block alignment.

 If there are at least 4 ref blocks, a ref index block should be written to improve lookup times.
-Cold reads using the index requires 2 disk reads (read index, read block), and binary searching < 4 blocks also requires <= 2 reads.
+Cold reads using the index require 2 disk reads (read index, read block), and binary searching < 4 blocks also requires <= 2 reads.
 Omitting the index block from smaller files saves space.